Hiking trail

 The Route Visit

 The trail begins at the Bow River parking lot near the train station.
-It follows both banks of the river, connected by two sturdy bridges.
-The path is wide, flat, and mostly forested.
+In normal open conditions, the route follows both banks of the river, connected by two sturdy bridges.
+During the current May 15 to October 15 closure, use the open east-bank section as an out-and-back and turn around before entering any signed closure area.

 - River Views: Enjoy the constant sound of the rushing river and views of Mount Temple and the Slate Range.